deysubho/Netflix-Clone/README.md

 # Netflix-Clone
 The Netflix clone website is a fully functional replica of the popular streaming platform, Netflix.
-Built using HTML, CSS, and JavaScript, this website closely emulates the main features and design of Netflix, providing users with a familiar and immersive streaming experience.
+Built using HTML, CSS, and JavaScript, this website closely emulates the main features and design of Netflix, providing users with a familiar experience.
 <h1 align="center">Netflix Clone</h1>

 <p align="center">